Comcast/plax/doc/octane_plugin.md

 ## Using `Octane`

 ### Access to Octane
-Reach out to ALM/Octane team in your org to get an workspace created for you (If not exists).
+Reach out to ALM/Octane team in your org to get a workspace created for you (If not exists).

 Get the following info:
 - host_url : API endpoint to send the plax test results.
-- client_id and client_secret : Request API access to get the keys
+- client_id and client_secret : Request API access to get the keys.
 - workspace_id : ID of Workspace.
 (Can be retrieved from Swagger UI of Octane.
-Or Octane team can get you this info)
+Or Octane team can get you this info).
 - shared_space_id : ID of Shared space.
 (Can be retrieved from Swagger UI of Octane.
-Or Octane team can get you this info)
+Or Octane team can get you this info).
 - app_module_id : ID of Application Module.
-(Create an Application module in your Octane workspace.)
+(Create an Application module in your Octane workspace).

 ### Configuration
 Add the following code to the plaxrun file.
 Paxrun identifies the plugin automatically and sends the result to Octane.